MOTUS PRIVACY NOTICE

 You may designate an authorized agent to make a request under the CCPA on your behalf.

 The California Shine the Light Law, Cal.
 Civ.
 Code Section 1798.83, requires companies to disclose certain information about information shared with third parties that is used for the third parties’ direct marketing purposes.
 These disclosure requirements only apply if Motus were to share personal information with third parties for the third parties to market their own services and products directly to consumers.
-If you are a California resident, you may request information about the disclosure of your personal information to third parties for the third parties’ direct marketing purposes by emailing [email protected], calling +1 (888) 801-6714, or sending mail to Motus, LLC, Two Financial Center, 60 South Street, Boston, MA 02111.
+If you are a California resident, you may request information about the disclosure of your personal information to third parties for the third parties’ direct marketing purposes by emailing [email protected], calling +1 (888) 801-6714, or sending mail to Motus, LLC, 1 Beacon Street, Floor 15, Boston, MA 02108.

 Legal basis for use of your personal information